Visit PEN International's website

 Discover more:

-1 Damaged sculptures outside Kurdish Centre
+1 Damaged interiors of Kurdish Centre

 Image